If you were vaccinated in the state of Massachusetts, you are eligible to register for the Massachusetts VaxMillions Giveaway.

-People age 16+ who live, work, or study in Massachusetts can now be vaccinated: Register Now
+People age 12+ who live, work, or study in Massachusetts can now be vaccinated

-You can sign up for the vaccine through Baystate Health (for the vaccine center in Holyoke), Mass.Gov (sitewide), or Baystate Health Urgent Care (in Feeding Hills, Longmeadow, and Westfield).
+>Baystate Health's vaccine center in Holyoke, MA is closed as of July 2.
+You can sign up for the vaccine through Mass.Gov, Baystate Health Primary Care (if you're a patient), or at Baystate Health Urgent Care in Feeding Hills, Longmeadow, and Westfield (18+).

 Schedule Your Vaccine